opinkerfi/docker-drupal-solr/README.md

 * `-p 8983` - Port for solr endpoint

-For shell access whilst the container is running do `docker exec -it my-adagios /bin/bash`.
+For shell access whilst the container is running do `docker exec -it my-solr /bin/bash`.

 Additional documentation on how to add new cores can be found here https://hub.docker.com/_/solr/